-The law says that anyone over 16 years of age who provides or intends to provide a substantial amount of care on a regular basis can have a carer's assessment.
+The law says that anyone over 16 years of age who provides a substantial amount of care on a regular basis can have a carer's assessment.
 No definition of 'substantial' is given, so if you feel you devote a lot of time to caring for someone and you do this regularly, you can have a carer's assessment.